 Garden lawns have to stop at some point, often causing a minor problem as to how to end or edge your lawn.
 Much will depend upon the style of your garden, but you will also have to take into account basic things like, the type of lawn mower you want to use, and even the basics of, how much time do you want to spend giving your lawn a neat finish!

 There are many different ideas, ways and materials with which to edge the lawn.
-It is nearly always best if the edge of the lawn is taken into account at the design and construction stage!
+It is nearly always best if the grass border edging of the lawn is taken into account at the design and construction stage!
 This does not always happen, so you are then left with the frustrating task of finding suitable ideas on how edge to to the lawn.
 This is where we aim to help!

 The Lily Pond at RHS Wisley Garden in UK.
 The lawn has a natural edge, and is nicely positioned slightly above the level of the paving - which allows for easy lawn mowing.

-The reasons for lawn edging are varied.
+The reasons for grass border edging are varied.
 Aesthetic appeal, ease of maintenance, safety and long term stability of the lawn being some of them.
 The importance to gardeners of lawn edging is such that huge areas of garden center displays are set aside for assorted edgings, and some companies thrive - or at lease survive with patented lawn edging their main - or even sole - product.
 Many articles have been written giving different ideas on lawn edging.
 This is one of them - but based upon experience rather than suppliers' press releases.